fishjam-dev/js-server-sdk/README.md

 We welcome contributions to this SDK.
 Please report any bugs or issues you find or feel free to make a pull request with your own bug fixes or features.

+### Releasing new versions

+To release a new version of the package, go to `Actions` > `Release package` workflow and trigger it with the chosen release type.
+The workflow will bump the package version in `package.json`, release the package to NPM, create a new git tag and a GitHub release.

 ## Copyright and License

 Copyright 2024, [Software Mansion](https://swmansion.com/?utm_source=git&utm_medium=readme&utm_campaign=fishjam)